enso-org/enso-archive/doc/design/engine/caching-and-evaluation.md

 ### Side Effects in the Initial Version
 Many of the mechanisms required to deal with this kind of issue properly are complex and require deep type-level support in the compiler.
-To that end, the initial version of the interpreter is going to almost _avoid_ the problem.
+To that end, the initial version of the interpreter is going to pretend that the problem doesn't really exist.

 - All intermediate values will be cached.
 - Cached values will be recomputed as necessary as described in the section on